GREGOR G. PETERSON PRIZE IN VENTURE PHILANTHROPY

 The judges are the direct descendants and descendants' spouses of Gregor G. Peterson—eleven family members in all.
 They’re looking for leaders of high integrity with bold ideas and exciting visions for their new non-profits.

 DOES THE PETERSON FAMILY EXPECT A BOARD SEAT IN RETURN FOR THE PRIZE?

 No, there is no expectation of a board seat.

 The Peterson Family has engaged the charitable advisory firm Hoplin Jackson to help evaluate nominees and to perform due diligence on our applicants.
 Once you submit your form, you can expect to hear from them first.

 WHEN AND WHERE WILL THE WINNER BE ANNOUNCED, AND AM I EXPECTED TO ATTEND?

-The 2020 winner will be announced later in 2020.
-The date, time, and place are yet to be determined.
-And yes, we’d love for you to attend!
+The 2023 winner will be announced in December 2023.
+The date and location is yet to be determined.
+And yes, if you're the winner, we’d love for you to attend!
 We plan to make it a memorable celebration.
-(If you're a finalist, we'll give you advance notice so you can put it on your calendar.)
+(If you're a finalist, we'll give you advance notice so you can save the date on your calendar.)

 DO FINALISTS RECEIVE ANY PRIZE MONEY?
 IF I’M A FINALIST ONE YEAR, CAN I APPLY FOR A PRIZE THE NEXT YEAR?